-The Fordham Law Review also offers positions to up to eight students on the basis of an optional diversity statement which is evaluated in conjunction with their submissions to the Unified Writing Competition.
+The Fordham Law Review also offers positions to up to ten students on the basis of an optional diversity statement which is evaluated in conjunction with their submissions to the Unified Writing Competition.
 The Law Review evaluates all submitted diversity statements regardless of class ranking.

 Students who are planning to transfer to Fordham University School of Law and would like to be considered for staff membership on the Fordham Law Review are invited to take part in the Transfer Unified Writing Competition.
 Up to three transfer students entering their second year in the day division, or their second or third year in the evening division, may be selected on the basis of a submission to the Transfer Unified Writing Competition (details below).
 Transfer students must meet one of the following two requirements to be eligible for staff membership on the Fordham Law Review:

 (1) the student was invited, on the basis of scholarship, to join the law review at the law school from which the student transferred; or

 (2) the student placed in the top 25 percent of the class at the law school from which the student transferred.

 In light of the COVID-19 pandemic, the Law Review modified its selection process for the 2020 Unified Writing Competition.
 Class ranking will be calculated on the basis of first-year grades obtained in first semester coursework and legal writing.
 The Law Review will offer positions to ten students on the basis of their class ranking.
 These students must also make a good faith effort in the UWC.
 The Law Review will also offer positions to approximately forty students ranking in the top half of the first-year class on the basis of their submissions to the UWC.
 Finally, the Law Review will continue to offer positions to up to eight students on the basis of an optional Diversity Statement, which will be evaluated in conjunction with their submissions to the UWC.
 The Law Review will evaluate all Diversity Statements submitted, regardless of a student’s class ranking.